 In conclusion, it is evident from this study that a variety of methods are used to handle rabbits for common husbandry activities and these can differ within different settings.
 Although only five handling methods were explored, and alternatives methods also are likely to be used, this study sheds some light on the reasons why people handle rabbits and the concerns they may have about different methods.

 Handling of rabbits is likely to have a direct impact on rabbit welfare.
-Negative impacts on rabbits can be minimised by handling them in an appropriate way, including avoiding methods that have a high potential to impede welfare, such as TI and scruffing.
+Negative impacts on rabbits can be minimised by handling them in an appropriate way, including avoiding methods that have a high potential to impede welfare, such as Tonic Immobility and scruffing.
 Additional research is encouraged to explore the experience of rabbits during handling and to identify the methods that may make handling easier for the handler and reduce any perceived and actual negative experience for the rabbit.

 Future research that identifies preferable rabbit handling methods should ensure that the findings are disseminated in a way that will reach rabbit handlers (pet owners and those in work settings).
 Whilst books and veterinary practices are frequently used sources, information needs to be consistant and available across a wide range of media if it is to significantly influence the handling methods used, and thus the welfare of rabbits.